LegalCheck: Retrieval- and Context-Augmented Generation for Drafting Municipal Legal Advice Letters

 Referee Report

 Summary.
 The paper presents LegalCheck, a system that combines Retrieval-Augmented Generation (RAG) and Context-Augmented Generation (CAG) with LLMs and curated legal knowledge bases to draft municipal objection response letters.
 It incorporates controlled prompting for external knowledge and case details, followed by expert-in-the-loop review.
-The central claims concern a real-world deployment in the Municipality of Amsterdam, where the system produced near-final letters in minutes rather than hours, captured 80-100% of essential legal reasoning, maintained high consistency and accuracy, reduced workload, and ensured consistent legal standards without replacing human judgment.
+The central empirical claim is that a real-world deployment in the Municipality of Amsterdam produced near-final advice letters in minutes rather than hours, captured 80-100% of essential legal reasoning, maintained high consistency and factual accuracy based on actual regulations and precedents, reduced workload, and ensured consistent legal standards without replacing human judgment.

 major comments (2)